openstack-archive/tripleo-heat-templates/network/config/single-nic-vlans/README.md

 Configuration with System Management Network
 --------------------------------------------

-The Management network is included for upgrade compatibility with previous versions, but disabled.
+The Management network is enabled for backwards-compatibility, but is not included in any roles by default.
 To enable the optional System Management network, create a Heat environment that looks something like
 this: